Network Infrastructure · UPS Selection Guide

 The network perimeter — where a reboot drops every active connection

-Firewalls maintain stateful connection tables — a record of every active network session.
-A power interruption, even brief, clears that state table.
-Every active user session drops.
-VPN tunnels disconnect.
-Cloud applications lose connectivity.
-Depending on the firewall, reconnection may be automatic — or it may require manual intervention and reconnection of each session.
-For organizations running always-on services, a firewall reboot is a business continuity event, not just a network inconvenience.
+Firewalls maintain stateful connection tables — a record of every active session.
+Even a brief interruption clears that state: user sessions drop, VPN tunnels disconnect, cloud applications lose connectivity.
+Reconnection may be automatic, or it may require manual intervention per session.
+For always-on services, a firewall reboot is a business-continuity event, not just a network inconvenience.

-Online double-conversion is the correct topology for firewalls — line-interactive UPS with a transfer time, even 4ms, can trigger a firewall CPU fault or session table reset on sensitive platforms.
+Topology: online double-conversion is the correct choice for firewalls — a line-interactive UPS with even a 4 ms transfer can trigger a firewall CPU fault or session-table reset on sensitive platforms.

 UPS requirements